Update # 4

 This area is well known for stunning glacier scenery and tabular icebergs which have broken off from ice shelves further south in the Bellingshausen sea.
 Our zodiac guide also gave us some info on different types of icebergs: Large icebergs that break off from ice shelves are called tabular icebergs.
 The ice that breaks off these tabular icebergs are called bergy bits and the ice that subsequently breaks off that are called brash!
 We also learned that sea ice is ice that forms from the sea freezing over in winter.
 The salt on this sea ice is removed after a year as it leeches out through the bottom in the form of Stalactites and the underneath of the sea ice forms a tentacle-like appearance.

 Tonight we will continue to sail north.

-PS: Gus the “seal – guin” has been out and about in Antarctic and I will share the pics with you on my return!
+PS: Gus the “seal – guin” has been out and about in Antarctica and I will share the pics with you on my return!